codethinki/yt-dlp-console-gui/README.md

 ## install
 either:
 - download binary
-- compile yourself with codethinki/cth (if cth as any changes and is incompatible create an issue)
+- compile yourself with c++23, codethinki/cth (if cth as any changes and is incompatible create an issue)

-compile with c++23 and my cth library. if the cth library is incompatible (any compiler errors) create an issue i'll fix it or get the right date cth urself :)